veelenga/veelenga.github.io/_posts/2026-05-16-scripting-crystal-with-lua.markdown

 ---
-title: "How two languages talk: the Lua stack explained"
+title: "Crystal meets Lua: how two languages share a stack"
 date: 2026-05-16T10:00:00+02:00
 categories:
 excerpt: A visual walkthrough of how Crystal and Lua work together — and the surprisingly small data structure that quietly makes it all possible.